drkieranwood/ardupilot_sitl_docker/README.md

 * SITL_EXE : the executable filename from Ardupilot's ```/build/sitl/bin``` folder : default is ```arducopter```
 * SITL_OPTS : options for SITL besides ```--home``` and ```-sysid```: default is ```--model=quad --defaults=/home/pilot/ardupilot/Tools/autotest/default_params/copter.parm```

+NOTE: The copter.parm, plane.parm, and quadplane.parm vehicle configuration settings are local copies of the default ones.
+This means you can make edits to the parameters to suit your own setup and they are not lost each time you compile the docker image.
+For example setting cruise airspeeds or maximum roll/pich angles.

 ## Similar Work

-(https://hub.docker.com/r/edrdo/ardupilot-sitl-docker) was the inspiration for this work
+(https://hub.docker.com/r/edrdo/ardupilot-sitl-docker) was the inspiration for this work.
 See also (https://hub.docker.com/r/radarku/ardupilot-sitl) and many more found by searching on Docker hub.